MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/users-user-profiles.md

 ## Manage a user in Omnichannel for Customer Service

 Users should be configured as a bookable resource so that they can be assigned work items by using unified routing.
-Perform the steps in this section to manage users for unified routing.

-1. Go to one of the apps, and perform the following steps.
+1. In Dynamics 365, go to one of the apps, and perform the following steps.

    ### [Customer Service admin center (preview)](#tab/customerserviceadmincenter)